 Plan members are required to contribute 5% of their regular compensation through payroll deduction.
 The City's annual employer contribution is determined through an actuarial valuation.
-The employer contribution may decrease when actuarial asset is greater than the actuarial liability and the amortization of the surplus is greater than the annual cost of the Plan.
-According to the Plan provisions, Article 22 of the Baltimore City Code, contribution requirements of the Plan members and the City are established and may be amended by the Mayor and City Council.
+The employer contribution may decrease or even be zero when actuarial asset is greater than the actuarial liability and the amortization of the surplus is greater than the annual cost of the Plan.
+According to the Plan provisions, Article 22 of the Baltimore City Code established the contribution requirements of the Plan members and may be amended by the Mayor and City Council.
 Administrative costs of the Plan are paid from investment earnings.